KittyMac/SOPedia/Resources/en.json/diplomacy_hostile.md

 Your empires are at war!
-Your fleets and fortifications will attack, and rampant espionage should be expected.
+Your fleets and fortifications will attack and rampant espionage should be expected.